Dev-anshika98/INVENTREE/README.md

 Contributing
 We welcome contributions from the community to help make INVENTREE  even better.
 If you are interested in contributing, please contact us at INVENTREE@gmail.com

+How to test?
+clone the repository to your system
+In the repositories root directory enter command
+$ python manage.py runserver